klako-cap/prod-cat/README.md

 # Product Catalog

 This is an extended version of the sample project developed in the book [Anwendungsentwicklung auf der SAP Cloud Platform](https://www.rheinwerk-verlag.de/anwendungsentwicklung-auf-der-sap-cloud-platform-das-sap-cloud-application-programming-model/) (in German).
+In case of issues with the samples in the book, visit https://klako.info/books/cap_sap_press_de/.

 ## DISCLAIMER